PHACDataHub/privacy_rac_demo/README.md

 the elements in the Blawx ontology, including how to pose them as questions to users.

-### Relevance is Valuable for Integration
+### Relevance is Valuable for Integration, But Want Question Order

-that the ability of Blawx to calculate the relevance of certain questions is valuable;

-### Question Order is Missing Feature For Expert System Development

-and that their expectation is that Blawx should be able to give advice as to the order in which questions should be asked.
+Programmers integrating Blawx with front-end applications also note the utility of the ability to have Blawx isolate relevant from irrelevant facts is valuable in an attempt to ensure that the questions posed to the front-end user of the system are never already irrelevant when they are asked.
+However, what the developers want to know is not only the set of inputs that might still be relevant, but also the order in which to pose them.

 ### Blawx is more Efficient than Earlier Approaches